A Glossary of Terms Used in Scripted Television Production

 Executive Producer (EP): A television producer who is either the distributor, showrunner, head writer, or an experienced staff member on the writing team who has since moved up to a more authoritative title.

-Showrunner (also spelled Show runner): The chief job function of the executive producer, they are the series' production leader.
-The showrunner puts together each episode, hires and fires the cast and crew, runs the writers room, and communicates regularly to network executives.
+Showrunner (also spelled Show runner): The chief job function of the executive producer, the showrunner puts together each episode, hires and fires the cast and crew, runs the writers room, and communicates regularly to network executives.
 Not only are they constantly aware of the show's overall budget, but are also on the set early to tell the director how they want each scene to be filmed before editing storylines in the writers room.

 Head Writer: A job function of the executive producer, they are usually, but not always, showrunner(s).
 When they are not the showrunner, the head writer assists them by chief editing the series' storylines and also writes the most vital episodes.
-If the showrunner were to later depart from a series, the head writer would, in these situations, additionally take over their former role or hire another executive producer on the writing team to run—or, in some cases, help them co-run—the show.
+If the showrunner were to later depart from a series, the head writer would, in these situations, additionally take over their former role.

 Distributor: A job function of the executive producer, they may or may not be showrunner(s).
 Distributors own a production company that financially distributes the show.
 If they had no other involvement in the conception or making of the show, the distributor will not receive an executive producer credit, and such decision will vary from one scripted series to the next.
 For instance, Lionsgate Television chairman Kevin Beggs is the distributor who bought Showtime's former hit dark seriocomedy Weeds and Netflix's current top-rated dramedy Orange is the New Black from creator and executive producer Jenji Kohan, the latter of whom served, and currently serves as the showrunner and head writer for the two previously noted shows.
 Nevertheless, Beggs did not receive an executive producer credit for either series.